drieslab/Giotto/README.md

   - see <https://github.com/RubD/spatial-datasets> to find raw and pre-processed input data and Giotto scripts (in progress).
-  - typical run time for the cortex dataset on a personal computer is around 20\~30 mins.
+  - typical run time range for the different datasets on a personal computer is around 10\~45 mins.
   - click on the image and try them out yourself.

 [![Cortex](./inst/images/cortex_image_summary.png)](./inst/examples/mouse_cortex_svz/seqfish_cortex_Giotto_v0.1.2_update.md)